gbgabiola/modern-javascript-from-the-beginning/04-object-oriented--es5-es6/README.md

 - There is something called the prototype chain where you have the constructor prototype but ypu can also go upto the main `Object.prototype`

 The `Object.prototype` has its own default functions that we can call such as `hasOwnProperty()`.
 This will check if an object has its own property.

+## Prototypal Inheritance

+**Prototypal Inheritance** is where one object type inherits from another object type.

+- `call()` allows us to call another function from somewhere else in the current context
+- We can override the our prototypes with new prototypes

+**Note**: any new methods on our created object prototype will be accessible to the other object through inheritance.